 “Dress up and come down.
 I’ve prepared you a light breakfast that you can eat on the way to the academy.”

 Without any hint of hesitation, Asterios promptly switched his clothing.
 He already was dressed, but he couldn’t just rush for an exam with a set of clothes he had on himself for two days.
-Asterios took a quick glance at his reflection in the mirror, confirming that his good-looking face wasn’t dirty anywhere and combing a few times through his short, black hair with his fingers to fix them.
+Asterios took a quick glance at his reflection in the mirror, confirming that his good-looking face wasn’t dirty anywhere and combing through his short, black hair with his fingers a few times to fix them.